freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/use-the-css-transform-scale-property-to-scale-an-element-on-hover.md

 ---

 ## Description

 <section id='description'>

-The <code>transform</code> property has a variety of functions that let you scale, move, rotate, skew, etc., your elements.
-When used with pseudo-classes such as <code>:hover</code> that specify a certain state of an element, the <code>transform</code> property can easily add interactivity to your elements.
+The `transform` property has a variety of functions that let you scale, move, rotate, skew, etc., your elements.
+When used with pseudo-classes such as `:hover` that specify a certain state of an element, the `transform` property can easily add interactivity to your elements.

 Here's an example to scale the paragraph elements to 2.1 times their original size when a user hovers over them:

 ```css